micmejia/bible-dump/NKJV/Joshua/Josh 21.md

 And the children of Israel gave these cities with their common-lands by lot to the Levites, as the Lord had commanded by the hand of Moses.

 ###### 9
-So they gave from the tribe of the children of Judah and from the tribe of the children of Simeon these cities which are [^a]designated by name,
+So they gave from the tribe of the children of Judah and from the tribe of the children of Simeon these cities which are designated by name,

 ###### 10
 which were for the children of Aaron, one of the families of the Kohathites, _who were_ of the children of Levi; for the lot was theirs first.

 ###### 11
-And they gave them [^b]Kirjath Arba (_Arba was_ the father of Anak), which _is_ Hebron, in the mountains of Judah, with the common-land surrounding it.
+And they gave them Kirjath Arba (_Arba was_ the father of Anak), which _is_ Hebron, in the mountains of Judah, with the common-land surrounding it.

 ###### 12
 But the fields of the city and its villages they gave to Caleb the son of Jephunneh as his possession.